YEAR-ROUND OUTDOOR PURSUITS.

 It’s not exactly a secret that the Grand Traverse Region offers unparalleled options for outdoor recreation in all four seasons.
 For residents not bound to weekends and vacations, the options are endless.

-Old Mission Peninsula residents, Kyle & Sarah, relocated to Traverse City after years living in Los Angeles.
-Hear from them about what they love about living here, and how they embrace the great outdoors on their doorstep.
+Traverse City residents, Haley & Sam, relocated to northern Michigan after years living in Hawaii.
+Hear from them about what they love about living here, and how they appreciate the seasons living on the shore of Lake Michigan.

 Many – but not all – Regional recreational resources

 The TART Trails network currently consists of several multi-use trails in Grand Traverse and Leelanau counties as well as a cross-town bike route

 The Grand Traverse Regional Land Conservancy has protected more than 44,000 acres of land and 140 miles of shoreline along the region’s exceptional rivers, lakes, and streams.

 Miles of sand beach, bluffs that tower 450’ above Lake Michigan, lush forests, clear inland lakes, unique flora and fauna make up the natural world of Sleeping Bear Dunes.

 Explore our 26 natural areas and preserves, offering hiking, biking, paddling, skiing, snowshoeing, and more.

 The City of Traverse City Parks and Recreation Division provides a wide array of park facilities and programs for its citizens and guests to enjoy, including the Hickory Hills Recreation Area.